 La Maison: Welcome, This is a Farmhouse

-is a Farmhouse A new build in one of Lafayette’s oldest neighborhoods pays homage to tradition while reaching for new heights
+A new build in one of Lafayette’s oldest neighborhoods pays homage to tradition while reaching for new heights

 When their real estate agent called to tell them a rare empty lot opened up in the Saint Streets, Tanya and Gil Zaunbrecher didn’t think twice.
 Even though the couple had recently finished building a home for their family in Breaux Bridge, they saw the lot as a once-in-a-lifetime opportunity.